nuhiii/CapstoneTwo_Deli/README.md

 - **Topping.java**: Class representing a topping that can be added to a sandwich.

-- **FileManager.java**: Handles saving the order details to a file.
+- **FileManager.java**: Handles saving the order details to a file and generates a receipt.

 ## Future Improvements